 Even though the greenhouse will be a contained space, you’ll still need to consider the outdoor conditions when deciding what plants to grow when.
 You should grow plants that prefer warmer temperatures during the warmer parts of the season and plants that prefer cool temperatures during the cool parts of the season.
 These will vary depending on what zone you’re in, so be sure to do some research before deciding what to grow first!

-Natural light is always the best way to go for a greenhouse, at least during warmer months when there’s plenty of daylight for the plants to thrive from; however, if your greenhouse is set up to be able to grow plants during the cooler months as well, you may find yourself needing grow lights for a portion of the day in order to provide the plants with the proper amount.
+Natural light is always the best way to go for a greenhouse, at least during warmer months when there’s plenty of daylight for the plants to thrive from; however, if your greenhouse is set up to be able to grow plants during the cooler months as well, you may consider other greenhouse lighting requirements such as grow lights.
+You may need grow lights for a portion of the day in order to provide the plants with the proper amount.

 Make sure to do your research for which grow lights are best for the environment you’re in and the plants you’re growing.
 The wrong kind of light can potentially stunt the growth of the plant, which is the opposite effect you want it to have.